Guide on Progressive Web Apps for eCommerce

 Running short of time?
 Get PDF of the blog in your mail.

 Progressive Web Apps are getting so much hype in recent years.
-Many experts even helm it as a game-changing solution for the eCommerce enterprises.
-Being a relatively new technology, PWA is getting immediate traction of many big brands.
-In fact, big brands are producing incremental result after building PWA for business.
+Many experts even helm it as a game-changing solution for eCommerce enterprises.
+Being a relatively new technology, PWA is getting immediate traction from many big brands.
+In fact, big brands are producing incremental results after building PWA for business.
 But small and medium businesses are still lagging in starting this technology.

 For small businesses, investing in technology is always tricky.
 After all, SMBs do not possess the big purse of a brand.
-They are not going to invest unless they get something in return.
+They will not invest unless they get something in return.
 So here is a guide on Progressive web apps for eCommerce.
-In this post, we will give you an insightful view of PWA websites is all about, features, benefits, the difference in PWA vs native apps and how it helps business websites?
+In this post, we will give you an insightful view of what PWA websites are all about, features, benefits, the difference in PWA vs native apps, and how it helps business websites?